Energy spectra in turbulent bubbly flows: Introduction

-Pioneering measurements by~\cite{lance} used hot-wire and Laser Doppler Anemometry (LDA) in a turbulent bubbly flow to show that the classical {\it{-5/3}} Kolmogorov energy spectrum exponent is progressively substituted by a {\it{-8/3}} exponent with increasing gas fraction $\alpha$.
-They proposed that the steeper spectrum originates from the immediate dissipation of bubble wakes.
-They also put forward arguments based on dimensional analysis that the energy spectrum exponent is {\it{-3}} for pseudo-turbulence.
-From the definition of the bubblance parameter, one would expect different spectral scaling behaviour depending on the energy input that is more dominant.
-For $b <<1$ the active-grid-induced turbulent fluctuations would be more dominant and hence the spectrum exponent would be close to {\it{-5/3}} (Kolmogorov).
-When $b>>1$, the bubble-induced fluctuations would be important and the exponent would be closer to {\it{-3}} (see~\cite{judith} for a review).
-Recent experiments~\cite[e.g.][]{julian2} have conclusively found that the energy spectrum exponent is close to {\it{-3}} for the pseudo-turbulent case (b = $\infty$).
-Other experiments in the wake of a swarm of rising bubbles (b = $\infty$) also found a spectral exponent $\sim$ {\it{-3}}~\cite[]{riboux}.
-Although a few early studies~\cite[e.g.][]{cui,mudde} have reported a spectrum scaling of {\it{-5/3}} for b = $\infty$, recent work have clearly established that the pseudo-turbulence spectrum scaling is close to {\it{-3}}~\cite[]{julian2,mendez2013,riboux2013}.
+We see that the case b=0 represents single-phase turbulence and b $= \infty$ the situation where the fluctuating velocities are purely caused by bubbles.
+The latter regime is often called pseudo-turbulence, which has been extensively investigated experimentally.
+A few early studies~\cite[e.g.][]{cui,mudde} reported a Kolmogorov type of spectral density behavior, a dependence of the wave number k as $k^{-5/3}$.
+However, recent work \cite[]{julian2,mendez2013,riboux2013} clearly established that the spectral density in pseudo-turbulence behaves as $k^{-3}$.
 In fact, the {\it{-3}} spectrum scaling is found to be robust even if the bubble size is changed, or if higher viscosity liquids are used instead of water.
 The recent study by \cite{mendez2013} suggests that the specific details of the hydrodynamic interactions among bubbles do not influence the way in which the pseudo-turbulent fluctuations are produced.
 The current understanding is that the bubble-induced turbulence mainly results from the bubble wakes.
 The importance of the bubble wakes on the {\it{-3}} spectrum scaling has also been established using numerical simulations by comparing the spectrum scalings between point-like bubble simulations~\cite[]{mazzitelli} and fully-resolved simulations of freely rising deformable bubbles~\cite[]{roghair}, with the former one giving {\it{-5/3}} due to the absence of wakes, and the latter fully-resolved simulations giving {\it{-3}} as the spectral scaling exponent.